 You might also use Book Expo to observe some findings about pedestrian traffic.
 People tend to segregate themselves naturally into “directional streams” (no white lines required!).
 Pedestrian flows tend to take a “checkerboard” pattern, as we seem uncomfortable walking next to a stranger for too long.
 Studies show people on cellphones walk more slowly and are less likely to look both ways before crossing streets (or trade show aisles).
 Watch for traffic phenomena like “emergent behavior,” demonstrated when a seemingly scattered crowd suddenly forms an instantaneous beeline (because someone’s offering some swag at booth 1130).

 Finally, if you’re getting a book signed and the line is long, remember the rubber-necking principle.
 Everyone slows to look at accidents because it’s only a few seconds delay, and they’ve already waited a long time.
 But if everyone agreed not to take those few seconds, there wouldn’t be those larger delays down the line.
 Keep those dedications short, folks!

 Knopf will publish Tom Vanderbilt’s Traffic: Why We Drive the Way We Do (and What It Says About Us) in July.

 This entry was posted on Monday, June 9th, 2008 at 1:58 pm and is filed under Book News, Cities, Congestion, Etc., Pedestrians, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.